iadvize/boxed-tag/README.md

-# Sandboxed tag
+# Boxed tag

-The “iAdvize Sandboxed Tag” is a proposal to include the iAdvize Tag in the most secure way, ie. without it having access to the client’s website.
+The “iAdvize Boxed Tag” is a proposal to include the iAdvize Tag in the most secure way, ie. without it having access to the client’s website.

 The iAdvize tag can be isolated when loaded from an iframe with the sandbox attribute.

-This technique requires :
+This technique requires:

 - A html page hosted on a different origin (but on the same top-level domain),
 - A communication channel between the two pages, to handle navigation and the iframe positioning and sizing.